Eileenpngg/TypeScript-Bonus-Class/Typescript_React.md

       </>
     );
   };

-export default App;
 ```
-  You will then see this error when passing it down as props, this means that the prop does not exist on `toDoForm`
+  ❗You will then see this error when passing it down as props, this means that the prop does not exist on `toDoForm`❗

   ![Screenshot 2023-06-08 at 12 42 07 AM](https://github.com/Eileenpngg/TypeScript-Bonus-Class/assets/77367030/56edd106-b258-45cd-9a93-6d1b14378b52)

-  Now once youve added the props in `toDoForm` you would need to create an interface called `toDoProps` which contains `toDo` and `setToDo`.
+  Once youve added the props in `toDoForm` you would need to create an type called `toDoProps` which contains `toDo` and `setToDo`.

   We know that `toDo` has a type of string, but what about `setToDo`?